SQream/sqream_docs/guides/operations/sqream_studio.rst

 .. _studio_editor:

-Statement editor
+Statement Editor
 =================

-Familiarizing yourself with the editor
+Getting to Know the Main Screen
 -----------------------------------------

-The editor is built up of main panes.
+The editor's main screen includes the four panes shown below:

 .. image:: /_static/images/studio_editor_familiarize.png

+The following is a brief description of each pane:

+* :ref:`Navigation and user information<navigation>` - used to see the Dashboard, access the Editor, view the logs, and show user information.

 * :ref:`Toolbar<studio_editor_toolbar>` - used to select the active database you want to work on, limit the number of rows, save query, etc.